 COSTS/CONSENT FORM:

-Feline Spay/Neuter/Vaccination Clinic Consent and Cost Form : PLEASE SEE THE DOWNLOADS FOR THIS FORM.
-We have them here or you can bring to your appt.
-If you cannot personally drop off you will need to send the completed form along with your feline's transporter.
-UNLESS YOUR KITTY IS LESS THAN 4 MOS OF AGE WE REQUIRE MELOXICAM (not approved for use under 4 mos in the US), SIMBADOL AND LASER AT TIME OF SURGERY.
-We require ALL pain products so your kitty is more comfy post op!
+Feline Spay/Neuter/Vaccination Clinic Consent and Cost Form : PLEASE SEE THE DOWNLOADS If you cannot personally drop off you will need to send the completed form with your feline's transporter.
+UNLESS YOUR KITTY IS LESS THAN 4 MOS OF AGE WE REQUIRE MELOXICAM (not approved for use under 4 mos in the US), SIMBADOL AND LASER AT TIME OF SURGERY so your kitty is more comfy post op!
 We offer gabapentin, which can cause sedation and GI side effects, TGH for calming purposes.. this drug does not help acute surgical pain.
 If your female is pregnant, lactating, in heat, has a hernia, or there are any other complications at the time of surgery additional costs will be incurred.
 MAKE SURE YOU LIST A CORRECT PHONE NUMBER ON YOUR FORM IN CASE WE NEED TO CONTACT YOU!

 FOOD: ALL Kitties can have food until 6am... kittens under 1 year of age should get a snack before their trip..if they typically get motion sickness then feed a small amount, like 1/2 normal meal, around 4am